hvelarde/qa/README.rst

 coverage.sh
-    Single script to check if a minimum test coverage is assured (we could skip this if createzopecoverage could provide at some point this information directly).
+    Single script to check if a minimum test coverage is assured (we could skip this if createcoverage could provide at some point this information directly).

 rebuild_i18n.sh